whisk-ml/whisk/README.md

 # Deploy your web service to Heroku
 whisk app create demo-[INSERT YOUR NAME]

-# Easily package your trained model to distribute to the world
+# Easily distribute your trained model to the world
 whisk model build
 pip install dist/demo-0.1.0.tar.gz